-Neo Technology, the company behind the graph NoSQL database Neo4j, recently released version 2.3 of the database.
-They also announced openCypher initiative to help with creating a standard graph query language.
-InfoQ spoke with Philip Rathle, VP of Products at Neo Technology, about the new features in the latest release of Neo4j and openCypher announcement.
+Neo Technology, the company behind the graph NoSQL database Neo4j, recently released version 2.3 of the database and also announced openCypher initiative.
+InfoQ spoke with Philip Rathle about it.

 ColumnarStore can offer performance improvements over traditional tables, but aren’t always faster.
 Aleksandr Shavlyuga explores the power, and limitations of SQL Server’s ColumnStore Indexes.

 Author Lenley Hensarling discusses Foreign Data Wrapper (FDW) feature in Postgres database.
 FDW provides a SQL interface for accessing data from disparate sources like NoSQL databases.